-The Māori Galleries in the Auckland Museum tell the story of New Zealand’s first people.
+The Māori Galleries at Auckland Museum showcase the cultural heritage of New Zealand’s first people.

 The museum holds more than 1,000 taonga (treasures) of Māori culture — the most extensive and significant collection of such artefacts in the world.
 Further galleries are dedicated to the peoples of the wider Pacific region.